lar9482/CS_4253_Project3/src/projects/proj2/README.md

-# Project 2: Minimax, Alpha-Beta Game Tree Search and Reinforcement Learning
+# Project 2: Minimax, Alpha-Beta, Monte Carlo Game Tree Search and Reinforcement Learning

 In this project, you will complete an agent and an evaluation function to play a discretized version of soccer.
-You will need to add the minimax functionality to a dummy agent in [agent.py](agent.py) and an evaluation function for discrete soccer (and optionally connect four) in [evaluation.py](evaluation.py).

-## Submission Guidelines

-Submit a zip file formatted `<first-name>-<last-name>-proj2.zip` containing the [agent.py](agent.py) and [evaluation.py](evaluation.py) files and any additional code files you used for your report.

-Submit the report separately on Harvey.

 ## Usage